-For children who receive high needs funding or have an EHC plan, an Intervention and Support Plan is written.
+For children who receive STAR funding or have an EHC plan pupil profile documents are completed.
 This is aimed at removing barriers to learning and putting effective special provision in place that is implemented and reviewed at least termly.

 At all stages, parents and staff work together.
 Parents are fully informed and nothing happens without parental consent.